-- Assign technical lead experts: Shepherds are technical experts who are assigned to the use cases that are served by the project and have the overall responsibility for mapping the use cases to providers, managing the implementation of the use cases, and reporting about achievements, lessons and other outcomes.
-Shepherds create "Competence Centers", use case specific support groups that consist of service providers, technical experts and other interested parties providing assistance for a use case. - Training programme: To improve technical skills of researchers and scientific communities on the EOSC Compute Platform services, the project delivers a detailed training programme.
-Up to know this training programme is only composed by online webinars available on the official website.
-If traveling or physical presence will be supported, additional face-to-face events will be organised during the second part of the project.
+- Assign technical lead experts: Shepherds are technical experts who are assigned to the use cases that are served by the project and have the overall responsibility for mapping the use cases to providers, managing the implementation of the use cases, and reporting about achievements, lessons, and other outcomes.
+Shepherds create "Competence Centres", which are use case specific support groups that consist of service providers, technical experts and other interested parties providing assistance for a use case. - Training programme: To improve technical skills of researchers and scientific communities on the EOSC Compute Platform services, the project delivers a detailed training programme.
+This training programme is composed by online webinars available on the official website.
+If travelling or physical presence is needed, additional face-to-face events can be organised.

-- Users docs: Documentation about the EOSC Compute Platform services to target the needs of Users and Providers are available on the website. - Provider specific support: If necessary, dedicated support from the services/resources providers are offered to support the specific needs of the use case.
+- Users docs: Documentation about the EOSC Compute Platform services to target the needs of Users and Providers is available on the website. - Provider specific support: If necessary, dedicated support from the services/resources providers is offered to support the specific needs of the use case.